 - i.
-The applicant for a Professional Postgraduate Diploma in Teaching program is a holder of a four-year Bachelor's degree other than in the education discipline, with a minimum CGPA of 3.0 on a scale of 4.0, or its equivalent. - ii.
-The applicant for Master's programs is a holder of a Bachelor's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3.0 on a scale of 4.0, or its equivalent.
+Applicants for the Professional Postgraduate Diploma in Teaching program must hold a fouryear Bachelor's degree (any discipline), with a minimum CGPA of 3.0 on a scale of 4.0, or its equivalent. - ii.
+Applicants for Master's programs must holda Bachelor's degree in the same discipline, with a minimum CGPA of 3.0 on a scale of 4.0, or its equivalent. - iii.
+Applicants for Doctorate programs must hold a Master's degree in the same discipline, with a minimum CGPA of 3.0 on a scale of 4.0, or its equivalent. - iv.
+Bachelor's / Master's degree must be issued from an accredited university recognized by the Ministry of Education Higher Education Affairs, UAE - v.
+Submission of a valid English Proficiency test certificate with the following scores: - For Professional Postgraduate Diploma in Teaching program or Master programs taught in Arabic, the applicant must achieve an EmSAT English with a minimum score of 950 or its equivalent. - For Master's programs taught in English, the applicant must achieve an EmSAT English with a minimum score of 1400 or its equivalent.

-- iii.
-The applicant for Doctorate programs is a holder of a Master's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3.0 on a scale of 4.0, or its equivalent. - iv.
-The applicant's Bachelor's/Master's degree was issued from an accredited university recognized by the Ministry of Education Higher Education Affairs, UAE - v.
-The applicant achieved the minimum required score of proficiency test in English with a valid certificate as the following: - For the Professional Postgraduate Diploma in Teaching program or the Master programs taught in Arabic, the applicant has achieved an EmSAT English with a minimum score of 950 or its equivalent. - For Master's programs taught in English, the applicant has achieved an EmSAT English with a minimum score of 1400 or its equivalent (Applicants for Master programs taught in English may be exempted from the English proficiency requirement only for students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English-speaking country (e.g. UK, USA, Australia, New Zealand). - For the DBA program, the applicant has achieved an EmSAT English with a minimum score of 1400 or its equivalent except for applicants who have studied Master's degree programs taught in English that required for admission a score of 1400 in EmSAT English or its equivalent. - For the Doctorate of Philosophy in Law program, the applicant has achieved an EmSAT English with a minimum score of 1100 or its equivalent. - vi.
-The applicant for the graduate programs taught in Arabic has achieved a minimum score of 1250 in EmSAT "Arabic". - vii.
-The applicant passed the interview for the programs of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, M.Sc. in Restorative Dentistry, M.Sc. in Pharmacy. - viii.
-The applicant has paid the application fee. - ix.
-The applicant for DBA has paid the deposit for seat reservation.
+(Applicants for Master programs taught in English may be exempted from the English proficiency requirement only for students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English-speaking country (e.g. UK, USA, Australia, New Zealand).

+- For DBA program, the applicant must achieve an EmSAT English with a minimum score of 1400 or its equivalent.
+Applicants who achieved a score of 1400 in EmSAT English (or its equivalent) as an admission requirement for their Master's program (taught in English), can apply with their previous EmSAT English proficiency certificate or its equivalent.
+For Doctor of Philosophy in Law program, the applicant must achieve an EmSAT English with a minimum score of 1100 or its equivalent. - vi.
+Passing the interview for the programs of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, Master of Science in Restorative Dentistry, Master of Science in Clinical Pharmacy - vii.
+Applicants must pay the admission fee. - viii.
+Applicantsfor DBA program must pay the seat reservation fee.

-Conditional admission requirements for Professional Postgraduate Diploma in Teaching program and Master programs
+Conditional admission requirements for Master programs and Professional Postgraduate Diploma in in Teaching program a) Conditional admission due to non-fulfillment of CGPA requirement.

-Subject to availability of seats, conditional admission may be granted if the applicant fulfills the above listed general conditions of full admission but his/her CGPA is between 2.0 and 2.99, or if (the program is taught in English) his/her EmSAT English score is between 1250 and less than 1400 or its equivalent.
+Subject to availability of seats, conditional admission may be granted if the applicant achieves a CGPA between 2.0 and 2.99 and/or if (the program is taught in English) his/her EmSAT English score is between 1250 and less than 1400 or its equivalent.